codexshivam/academic/README.md

 </div>

+**What is AuraTune?**

-**AuraTune** is an AI-powered Python application that dives deep into your Spotify listening habits to generate a personalized musical aura.
+AuraTune is an AI-powered Python application that dives deep into your Spotify listening habits to generate a personalized musical aura.
 It goes beyond just data — it connects emotion, rhythm, and personality through your favorite tracks.

 **With seamless integration of Google’s Gemini AI, AuraTune also recommends:**